wp-plugins/shouty/readme.txt

 5. Individual shout

 == Changelog ==

+= 0.0.4 =
+German translations have been added

 = 0.0.3 =
 WP 4.0 compatibility has been checked and Serbian translations have been added